anachioca/WebDev-OnlineStore/README.md

 ## Test Plan:

 Our tests were made manually.

 ## Test Results:

 We performed multiples tests for each funcionality of our system.
-To test the functionalities it was necessary to use some type of database, in this project we used the local storage as a fake database, this way we could save Product and User objects and simulate a database API call inside the functionalities javascript code.

 * Login systems is working well for all types of users.
 After loging in user is redirected to the correspondent page depending on it's type (admin or client).
 * Users can loggout from their account.
+* Users can delet their account.
 * Registration page is working well.
 After registering the user's informations are saved in the database and the user is redirected to the login page.
 * Administrator pages are working well.
   * The administrator can make other users in the local storage administrators.
 One administrator can not remove another administrator's role, but only their own.
 Everything is working as expected.
   * The administrator can add new products or edit the ones already in local storage.
-Both actions are working well and the product infos are being saved in local storage correctly.
+Both actions are working well and the product infos are being saved in database correctly.
 * Clients can add products to the cart only once, and can change the desired quantity in the cart page.
 Once a product is already inside the cart, it cannot be added again, but only removed or have it's quantity changed.
 * The cart is interactive and displays the current sum of all the products in the shopping cart.
+* The user can finalize the purchase by using a payment form.
+* The payment form can be filld manually or automatcly.
+* When the purchase is finalized the cart becomes empty and the product quantity is changed in the invetory.
+* When a product's quantity is zero the "add cart" button in products page is disabled.

 #### Forms testing:
 The following forms were tested: